ibm-cloud-docs/codeengine/logging.md

 You can modify and scope the filter to display log data at a specific level or a more granular level to a specific application revision, job run, or build run from the {{site.data.keyword.logs_full_notm}} page, based on your needs.

-* If `message.serviceName:"codeengine"` is set, then only {{site.data.keyword.codeengineshort}} logs are displayed.
+* If `app:"codeengine"` is set, then only {{site.data.keyword.codeengineshort}} logs are displayed.
-* If `label.Project:'<project_name>'` is set, then only logs from a specific project are displayed.
+* If `codeengine.project:'<project_name>'` is set, then only logs from a specific project are displayed.
-* If `message._app:'<your_component_name>'` is set, then only logs from the specified component (application, job, or build) are displayed.
+* If `codeengine.component:'<your_component_name>'` is set, then only logs from the specified component (application, job, or build) are displayed.
 If your {{site.data.keyword.codeengineshort}} components share the same name, the filter includes logs from these components.
 For example,

-    * The filter `message.serviceName:"codeengine" AND message._app:"myapp"` scopes the logs to the `myapp` application level.
+    * The filter `app:"codeengine" AND codeengine.component:"myapp"` scopes the logs to the `myapp` application level.
-    * The filter `message.serviceName:"codeengine" AND message._app:"myapp\-00002"` scopes the logs to the `myapp-0002` application revision level.
+    * The filter `app:"codeengine" AND codeengine.subcomponent:"myapp\-00002"` scopes the logs to the `myapp-0002` application revision level.
-    * The filter `message.serviceName:"codeengine" AND message._app:"myjob"` scopes the logs to the specific `myjob` job level.
+    * The filter `app:"codeengine" AND codeengine.component:"myjob"` scopes the logs to the specific `myjob` job level.
-    * The filter `message.serviceName:"codeengine" AND message._app:"myjob\-jobrun\-t6m7l"` scopes the logs to the specific `myjob-jobrun-t6m7l` job run level.
+    * The filter `app:"codeengine" AND codeengine.subcomponent:"myjob\-jobrun\-t6m7l"` scopes the logs to the specific `myjob-jobrun-t6m7l` job run level.
-    * The filter `message.serviceName:"codeengine" AND message._app:"mybuild"` scopes the logs to the specific `mybuild` build level.
+    * The filter `app:"codeengine" AND codeengine.component:"mybuild"` scopes the logs to the specific `mybuild` build level.
-    * The filter `message.serviceName:"codeengine" AND message._app:"mybuild\-run\-121212"` scopes the logs to the specific `mybuild-run-121212` build run level.
+    * The filter `app:"codeengine" AND codeengine.subcomponent:"mybuild\-run\-121212"` scopes the logs to the specific `mybuild-run-121212` build run level.

 For more information about configuring and starting logging in the console, see [viewing app, job, or function logs from the console](/docs/codeengine?topic=codeengine-logging&interface=ui#view-appjobfunctionlogs-ui).